 Opening Up to Others about Your Seasonal Affective Disorder

-Please keep in mind that these times are overwhelming for many, so please be kind to others and take care of yourself.
+These times are overwhelming for many, so please be kind to others and take care of yourself.

 I wish you all the best for the end of this year and for the upcoming year.
 The best is yet to come.